kingsdigitallab/devops-django/README.md

 # devops-django

-This is the repository for the devops project at [https://kdl.kcl.ac.uk](King's Digital Lab)
+This is the repository for the devops project at [Kings Digital Lab](https://kdl.kcl.ac.uk)

 This project is configured to use [Vagrant](https://www.vagrantup.com/) for local development and [Fabric](http://www.fabfile.org/) for deployment.

+## WARNING
+This software is not production ready.

 ## About
 DevOps is a tool for simplifying all aspects of Server Management and Application Deployment.